 Truechip Announces Shipping of Performance Analyzer Tool Kit to Aaroh Labs

-NOIDA, India and BENGALURU, India, June 10, 2020 /CNW/ -- Truechip, the Verification IP Specialist, today announced that it has shipped the commercial version of performance analyzer kit to its customer Aaroh Labs.
+NOIDA, India and BENGALURU, India, June 10, 2020 /PRNewswire/ -- Truechip, the Verification IP Specialist, today announced that it has shipped the commercial version of performance analyzer kit to its customer Aaroh Labs.

 Speaking on the occasion, Mr. Girish Gaikwad, CEO at Aaroh Labs said, "Truechip's performance analyzer tool kit has helped us to avoid manual calculations of various latencies and has reduced overall time in performance calculation and optimization.
 Performance tool kit provides us with latencies, bus utilization, bandwidth utilization and maximum data information.
 We have observed accurate latency numbers for each transaction."